Are you looking for the best WordPress firewall plugin for your website?

 There are two common types of WordPress firewall plugins available.

-They do that by tracking thousands of websites, comparing trends, looking for botnets, known bad IPs, and blocking traffic to pages that your users would normally never request.
+- They are quick to catch new threats by tracking thousands of websites, comparing trends, looking for botnets and known bad IPs, and blocking traffic to pages your users would normally never request.

-Not to mention, DNS level website firewalls significantly reduce the load on your WordPress hosting server which makes sure that your website does not go down.
+- DNS-level website firewalls significantly reduce the load on your WordPress hosting server, ensuring that your website does not go down.

-Having said that, let’s take a look at the best WordPress firewall plugins that you can use to protect your website.
+Having said that, let’s examine the best WordPress firewall plugins for protecting your website.

 1. Sucuri